ferhattkoc-ml/arac_fiyat_tahmin/README.md

 ---

-## ✨ Overview
+# ✨ Overview

 AudiPredict AI is an end-to-end machine learning deployment platform designed for real-time secondary market vehicle valuation.

-The project emphasizes the production engineering lifecycle of machine learning systems — transforming a trained regression model into a scalable, observable, and enterprise-ready inference service.
+The project focuses on the production engineering lifecycle of machine learning systems — transforming a trained regression model into a scalable, observable, and enterprise-ready inference service.

-Rather than focusing on experimentation notebooks or offline analysis, the platform is built around:
+Core engineering goals include:

 - High-performance inference
 - API reliability